MachadoLhes/restQL-clojure/README.md

 PDG receives a configuration class with the API mappings.
 You can use the available configuration repositories -- `SystemPropertiesConfigRepository`, `PropertiesFileConfigRepository` or `ClassConfigRepository` -- or implement your own, using the `ConfigRepository` interface.

-The configuration must return a `java.util.Map<String,String>` of resource name and resource path.
+The configuration must return a `RouteMap` object.

 #### Resources